-Just west of Mercer, where the Turtle River drops over two cascades as it flows into Lake of the Falls, you can camp and fall asleep listening to the falls.
-Of the three camping areas, the Quiet Side sites are arguably best with rustic sites right at the water’s edge.
-The other two camping areas, also near the water and are equipped with modern facilities.
+Just west of Mercer, the Turtle River drops over two cascades as it flows into Lake of the Falls in Iron County.
+Here, you can camp and fall asleep listening to the falls.
+There are three camping areas, and the Quiet Side sites are arguably best with rustic sites right at the water’s edge.
+The other two camping areas are also near the water and are equipped with modern facilities.

 If one or two waterfalls just isn’t enough for you, head to Marinette County in northeastern Wisconsin.
 In a single weekend on the county’s famed waterfall tour you can see fourteen of them.

 County parks offer affordable rustic camping within earshot of the water, including McClintock Park, Twelve Foot Falls Park (which has two waterfalls on the Pike River) and Goodman Park, with 15 sites along the Peshtigo River a short walk from Strong Falls.
-A short drive away, Twin Bridges and Morgan Park give you modern campsite options with showers and electricity.
+A short drive away, Twin Bridge Park and Morgan Park give you modern campsite options with showers and electricity.

 In the heart of Copper Falls State Park, Tyler Forks joins the Bad River on its tumbling journey to Lake Superior.
 Before the two rivers meet, Copper Falls descends 40 feet as it rushes through a deep gorge on the Bad River, and Brownstone Falls, on Tyler Forks, drops 30 feet.

 From the 56-site camping area that includes one designated wheelchair accessible site, hike one mile along the North Country National Scenic Trail, which continues past both falls.
 There is also a wheelchair accessible trail to the falls.
-Bonus: A hike along Red Granite Falls trail to the south reveals another cascade often missed by visitors and for this one, you can walk right up to the edge.
+Bonus: A hike along Red Granite Falls trail to the south reveals another cascade that’s often missed — one where you can walk right up to the water.